-Selpercatinib is used to treat a certain type of non-small cell lung cancer (NSCLC) in adults that has spread to other parts of the body in adults.
+Selpercatinib (brand name-Retevmo) is an FDA-approved treatment for non-small cell lung cancer (NSCLC) in adults that has spread to other parts of the body in adults.
 It is also used to treat a certain type of thyroid cancer in adults and children 12 years of age and older that has spread to other parts of the body.

 Selpercatinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

 Let us walk you through the key things you need to know about selpercatinib.

 How should I take selpercatinib (Retevmo)?